 Most orthodontists’ offices will use phone and email as their primary methods of communication.
 Many keep typical weekday business hours and have some weekend availability for emergencies.
 Some may also offer texting and web chat, though it’s rare.

-Direct oversight helps provide a personalized and supportive Clarity Aligners experience.
+Direct oversight can provide a personalized and supportive Clarity Aligners experience, but it varies between practices.

 3M defers to your orthodontist’s policies for refinements and satisfaction guarantees.